Tugboat: Harbour

 Compared with seagoing tugboats, harbour tugboats that are employed exclusively as ship assist vessels are generally smaller and their width-to-length ratio is often higher, due to the need for the tugs' wheelhouse to avoid contact with the hull of a ship, which may have a pronounced rake at the bow and stern.
 In some ports there is a requirement for certain numbers and sizes of tugboats for port operations with gas tankers.
 Also, in many ports, tankers are required to have tug escorts when transiting in harbors to render assistance in the event of mechanical failure.
 The port generally mandates a minimum horsepower or bollard pull, determined by the size of the escorted vessel.
 Most ports will have a number of tugs that are used for other purposes than ship assist, such as dredging operations, bunkering ships, transferring liquid products between berths, and cargo ops.
 These tugs may also be used for ship assist as needed.
-Modern ship assist tugs are "tractor tugs" that employ azimuthing stern drives (ASD), propellers that can rotate 360 degrees without a rudder, or cycloidal drives (as described below).
+Modern ship assist tugs are "omni directional tugs" that employ propellers that can rotate 360 degrees without a rudder, like azimuthal stern drives (ASD), azimuthal tractor drives (ATD), Rotor tugs (RT) or cycloidal drives (VSP)(as described below).